If you love brunch as much as us, you’re definitely in the right place

 Brasserie Les Saveurs

 What about: Indulgent doesn’t even begin to describe this decadent brunch, which greets guests with lovely jazz performances.
-The Champagne is certainly top-notch too – Ruinart Brut NV.
-This Christmas, the lavish fare comes in courses, beginning with pass-around canapés like Salmon Roe with Fondant Potato and Cream Cheese and Lobster Bisque Espuma.
+The Champagne is certainly top-notch too – Champagne Barons de Rothschild.
+Everything is lavish here, so look forward to a line-up of exquisite seafood platters and chef’s specials such as Marinated Salmon and Lobster Bisque Espuma prepared à la minute.

-As the dessert trolley reaches your table, take your pick from the sweet Rose & Strawberry Tart to the rich Exotic Chocolate Yule Log.
-Brandy Fruit Cake and an assortment of pralines are also served.
+As the dessert trolley reaches your table, take your pick from a selection of classic cheesecakes and tarts to the pass-arounds Crêpes Suzette and Nitrogen Ice Cream.
+Assortments of artisanal cheeses and pralines are also served.

 Brasserie Les Saveurs